Felicity Huffman Netflix Project Shelved After Actress Pleads Guilty In College Admissions Scandal

 No new release date for the film has been announced, according to Refinery 29.
 Netflix users who attempt to access the movie’s page on the platform are redirected back to the home page.

-On Monday, as reported by CNN, Huffman pleaded guilty to charges that she paid $15,000 to a bogus charity associated with Rick Singer to facilitate cheating for her daughter on the SATs, in order to get into an elite university.
-Under federal sentencing guidelines for such a crime, she faces up to 20 years in prison and a fine of up to $250,000.
-However, prosecutors are believed to be advocating for a “low end” prison sentence of somewhere around two years instead, and a fine in the.
+On Monday, as reported by CNN, Huffman pleaded guilty to charges that she paid $15,000 to a bogus charity associated with Rick Singer.
+She was charged with facilitating cheating on her daughter’s behalf on the SATs, in order to get said daughter into an elite university.
+Under federal sentencing guidelines for such a crime, she faces up to 20 years in prison, and a fine of up to $250,000.
+However, prosecutors are believed to be advocating for a “low end” prison sentence of somewhere around two years instead, in addition to a fine of $20,000.

-Huffman, along with actress Lori Loughlin, were the two most high-profile individuals caught up in the college admissions scandal, in which wealthy parents are accused of bribes, payoffs, and other chicanery to get their children into elite universities.
+Huffman, along with actress Lori Loughlin, were the two most high-profile individuals caught up in the college admissions scandal.
+The scandal surrounds largely wealthy parents who stand accused of bribes, payoffs, and of employing other illicit means in order to get their children into elite universities.

 Lori Loughlin and Felicity Huffman will reportedly face prison time even if they accept a plea deal https://t.co/pFiVVMf9UN pic.twitter.com/TIfuXDR5C8